jordanhenshaw/Charlie-Kirk-FREEDOM/Shooter Locations/losee_center.md

 - Slope to victim inconsistent with Surgeon’s report.
 - Distance to victim inconsistent with audio delay.
 - Wound on victim inconsistent with rifle caliber.
-- A computerized 3D reproduction of crime scene suggests that the height of crowd members obstructed line of sight fron Losee Center shooting position to victim.
-Higher precision models required to confirm.
+- Exhibit 6 indicates line of sight to victim from a different angle/position was significantly obstructed by audience members.

 ### Conclusion:
-Evidence is generally inconsistent with the named rifle, but shooting position may hold.
+Evidence is generally inconsistent with the named rifle, but shooting position may hold if ground survey rules out obstructio of line of sight by audience members.